admon84/python-screeps-spybot/README.md

 # python-screeps-spybot

-An experimental spy tool for Screeps
+An experimental spy utility for Screeps

 ### Credits